-PLEASE ENSURE THAT THE STOVE IS UNLIT AND COLD, BEFORE ATTEMPTING TO INSPECT THE BELOW ITEMS:
+- PLEASE ENSURE THAT THE STOVE IS UNLIT AND COLD, BEFORE ATTEMPTING TO INSPECT THE BELOW ITEMS: - CAUTION, DOOR ASSEMBLY IS HEAVY!

-9.1 Adjusting the door hinges
+9.1 Adjusting the door height

 Once the appliance has been under fire for a period of time the fire door may appear to have moved out of alignment with relation to the door aperture or catch.
 This is quite normal and due to the settling of the casting.